Rubella Vaccine, Live, Attenuated (Freeze-Dried) is prepared

 DO NOT use the vaccine.

-of the label on Rubella Vaccine, Live, Attenuated supplied
+cap of Rubella Vaccine, Live, Attenuated supplied through

-through Serum Institute of India Ltd. The colour dot which
+Serum Institute of India Ltd. This is a time-temperature

-time-temperature sensitive dot that provides an indications of
+sensitive dot that provides an indications of the cumulative

 The interpretation of the VVM is simple.
 Focus on the central